 - Does your office have loos, for example, that could be used by non-binary or trans people?

 - Does your canteen serve food that’s appropriate for people with dietary needs, both medical and religious?

 - Do your seats and desks accommodate pregnant women or people who use aids to walk or wheelchairs?

 - Can deaf or blind people navigate your spaces easily?

 - Do your shifts or working hours make sense for people who are caring for kids or elderly relatives?

 Physical environments, shift patterns and working hours can very quickly make different types of people feel that this workplace isn’t for them, that their voice and their input is not as important – and that no-one really cares what work is like for them.

-Inclusive workplaces consistently perform better than organisations that rank low for diversity & Inclusion.
+Inclusive workplaces consistently perform better than organisations that rank low for diversity and inclusion.

 Mindsets that include everyone

 Shifting workplace culture towards inclusivity can take time.
 But leadership has a crucial role to play.